amalthomas111/SBF/README.md

 For A-SBF, the factorization error is optimized by default (`minimizeError=TRUE`) and the `optimizeFactorization` function is invoked.
-Depending upon the data matrix (`mymat`) and initial values, optimization could take some time.
+Depending upon the data matrix (`mymat`) and initial values, optimization could take some time. `?SBF` help function shows all arguments for the SBF call.

 In A-SBF, *V* is orthogonal and columns of *U*<sub>*i*</sub>’s are orthonormal (*U*<sub>*i*</sub><sup>*T*</sup>*U*<sub>*i*</sub> = *I*).